eminmdzd/cs5356-final/README.md

 - Maximum PDF size of 10MB
 - Only English text tested
 - Long PDFs may take significant time to process
+- In production, there's a 5-minute serverless function timeout

 ## Future Enhancements